PARENTS & HOMEOWNERS: MY 7-STEP ESTATE PLANNING PROCESS WILL PROTECT YOUR HEIRS

-In Chapter 7 bankruptcy you can "redeem" your car, which means you pay your lender the current replacement value of the car.
-You can only do this if the car is exempt or the trustee has "abandoned" the property (decided not to sell it).
-Because this requires a lump-sum payment, however, it's often not feasible for people considering bankruptcy.
-There are, however, several companies who will loan you the money to pay off the vehicle, often at a significantly lower rate than you're paying right now.
+In Chapter 7 bankruptcy you can “redeem” your car, which means you pay your lender the current replacement value of the car.
+You can only do this if the car is exempt or the trustee has “abandoned” the property (decided not to sell it).
+Because this requires a lump-sum payment, however, it’s often not feasible for people considering bankruptcy.
+There are, however, several companies that will loan you the money to pay off the vehicle, often at a significantly lower rate than you’re paying right now.

 Reaffirming the Debt

 You can keep the car if you and the lender sign a new payment agreement.
 You can change the terms of your original contract in this agreement, but the lender has to agree.
 The downside: If you later default on the loan, you will be liable for the deficiency balance.